Kaleb Demerew, PhD

 Political Economy, Development, Conflict, Northeast Africa

-Dr. Demerew is incoming Assistant Professor of Political Science at WTAMU.
+Dr. Demerew is Assistant Professor of Political Science at West Texas A&M University.

-Dr. Demerew's teaching interests include Political Economy of Developing Countries, Comparative Political Economy, International Conflict, Capital and International Development, Comparative Politics, and International Relations.
-He has received several academic honors, including the Mercatus Center's Adam Smith Fellowship, and secured over $35,000 of research funding through fellowships and grants.
+Dr. Demerew teaches classes in Politics of Developing Countries, International Conflict, Middle Eastern Politics, International Political Economy, Comparative Politics, International Relations, and American National Government.
+He has received several academic honors, including the Mercatus Center's Adam Smith Fellowship, and secured close to $50,000 of funding through fellowships and grants.
 He has served as a featured speaker at several events, including a 2022 Abu Dhabi symposium on Peace and Stability in the Horn of Africa.